 AERESS, the Spanish Association of recovery entities of social and supportive economy in Spain, is a non profit organisation in function since 1994.
 It is constituted as a state platform of solidarity entities (associations, foundations, cooperatives and insertion enterprises) that are dedicated to reducing, reusing and recycling of waste, with the aims of social transformation and promotion of socio labour insertion of people is situation, or in risk of, social exclusion.
 At the moment, AERESS represents 54 organisations, specialized in the socio labour insertion and waste management, presents in 13 Spanish regions.
 The ideological principles of AERESS are based in the achievement of a model of ecologic economy that encourages the utilization and former equilibrated use of natural resources, based in the employment of clean technologies that do not harm the environment and/or the human health.
 In the work field we pledge for the modification of the current concepts of labour productivity in change of a bigger social profitability, in which, over the economical benefit will be the human and social solidarity.
 Because of this, we defend the role of the social and supportive enterprise.

-The Community Resources Network Scotland is the network of community recycling organisations in Scotland.
+Circular Communities Scotland is the network of community recycling organisations in Scotland.
 It provides information, advice and support to both existing and emerging community recyclers.
 The organisation aims to build a stronger community recycling sector in Scotland which can create real social, environmental and economic benefit within the local communities.
-The work of CRNS covers an array of different activities including recycling, re-use, refurbishment, reprocessing, remanufacturing, community and home composting, waste prevention, waste education and awareness-raising.
+Its work covers an array of different activities including recycling, re-use, refurbishment, reprocessing, remanufacturing, community and home composting, waste prevention, waste education and awareness-raising.

 Now!
 Charity is a community-led charity dedicated to providing essential re-used household items and life-changing community experiences to help deprived and marginalised people across the South East of England escape poverty.
 Collecting about 580 tonnes a year, the organisation fights for two main causes: to inspire an environmentally responsible living culture to reduce household waste and to eradicate economic inequality, improving accessibility for the most vulnerable in our society.